nhorton06/DBDPrediction/README.md

    - **Early Stopping**: Implemented early stopping (max 100 epochs, patience 5) for better generalization and hopefully better training
    - **Docker Hub Deployment**: Image available at `h2x0/dbd-predictor:latest` (models train on startup)
    - **Cloud Deployment**: `render.yaml` configuration included for easy Render deployment, available at link near bottom of page
-   - **Automatic Model Retraining**: Models automatically retrain on every deployment to use latest data
+   - **Pre-trained Models for Production**: Models are trained during Docker build for fast Render startup (~30-60 seconds), while local Docker containers still retrain when data changes since more RAM is available
    - **Map Assistance**: Makes it easier to find map by adding realm and map options/dropdowns which will then autofill the remaining fields (type and area) and moving tooltip to section header instead of next to map area
    - **Build Comparison**: Allow to compare probabilities between two different configurations
    - **Statistics**: Display graphs using statistics from data